GoogleCloudPlatform/gke-istio-gce-demo/README.md

 ### Architecture

-The pods and services that make up the Istio control plane are the first components of the architecture that get installed into Kubernetes Engine.
-When we install the BookInfo application we simultaneously install an Istio service proxy alongside each microservice in the application.
-At this point we have our two tiers that make up the Istio architecture, our Control Plane and our Data Plane, and we have microservices to manage.
+The pods and services that make up the Istio control plane are the first components of the architecture that will be installed into Kubernetes Engine.
+An Istio service proxy is installed along with each microservice during the installation of the BookInfo application.
+At this point, in addition to the application microservices there are two tiers that make up the Istio architecture: the Control Plane and the Data Plane.

 In the diagram, note:
 * All input and output from any BookInfo microservice goes through the service proxy.